-Spotify just launched Page Match, a computer vision feature that syncs your physical book reading progress with audiobooks in seconds.
+Spotify just launched Page Match, a computer vision and matching feature that syncs your physical book reading progress with audiobooks in seconds.
 Point your phone's camera at any page, and the app instantly jumps to the matching audio timestamp.
 It's a direct shot at Amazon's Whispersync ecosystem, but with one key advantage: it works with physical books from any publisher, not just Kindle editions.
 The move signals Spotify's aggressive push into audiobooks as it battles to keep users engaged beyond music streaming.

 Spotify just made switching between your dog-eared paperback and your morning commute audiobook effortless.
 The company unveiled Page Match at its Turn the Page event in New York, a feature that uses your phone's camera and computer vision to instantly sync your reading progress across formats.
 Snap a photo of your current page, and the app jumps to the exact moment in the audiobook.
 No more scrubbing through chapters trying to find where you left off.